Priestch/document-viewer/docs/pitfalls.md

 You can try to use the methods mentioned in the official FAQ to resolve the issue, or you can try the [`@document-kits/viewer`](https://priestch.github.io/document-viewer), it has a `disableCORSCheck` option to disable the CORS check for quick start.
 Be careful, you should not enable this option in production if you don't know what it means.

+### Top-level await is not available in the configured target environment

+The reason for this error is that the source code of `pdf.js` contains `top-level await` statement, when used and bundled in a project, it may cause the error.
+As I commented in the issue https://github.com/mozilla/pdf.js/issues/17245#issuecomment-1918453195, it can be resolved add/modify related gulp task.

+A good article about `top-level await` is [here](https://github.com/orgs/web-infra-dev/discussions/9).